Skip to main content

 Kaiser et al. (2020) (Kaiser et al., 2020) proposed SimPLe (Simulated Policy Learning), one of the first successful applications of world models to Atari games.
 SimPLe trains a deterministic video prediction model (pixel-space) from 100k environment steps, then trains a policy entirely within the learned model using PPO.
 Despite its simplicity, SimPLe demonstrated that even relatively basic pixel-space world models can support effective policy learning when the environment complexity is moderate.
 SimPLe established the Atari 100k benchmark as the standard testbed for sample-efficient world model methods.

 Recent work has explored using large-scale generative models (including diffusion models and autoregressive transformers) as world models for RL.
-The key insight is that the massive improvements in generative model quality (sharper, more coherent, more diverse generations) directly translate into better world model quality, and thus better downstream RL performance.
-This trend, exemplified by DIAMOND (Alonso et al., 2024) and STORM (Zhang et al., 2025), suggests that future world model advances may come primarily from generative modeling improvements rather than RL-specific innovations.
+The key insight is that improvements in generative model quality (sharper, more coherent, more diverse generations) can translate into better world model quality, and thus better downstream RL performance.
+This trend is exemplified by DIAMOND (Alonso et al., 2024), which uses a diffusion world model, and STORM (Zhang et al., 2023), which uses a transformer-based stochastic world model.
 Wu et al. (2024) (Wu et al., 2024) further demonstrated that pre-training world models on in-the-wild videos (not just task-specific environment data) improves downstream RL performance, supporting the foundation world model hypothesis for RL.

 References